 What is the SKALE Network?

-SKALE is an elastic blockchain network that gives developers the ability to easily provision highly configurable fully decentralized chains that are instantly compatible with Ethereum.
+SKALE is a multichain network that gives developers the ability to easily provision highly configurable decentralized chains that are native to Ethereum.
 SKALE chains can execute sub-second block times, run up to 2,000 tps per chain, and run full-state smart contracts in addition to decentralized storage, execute Rollups, and machine learning in EVM.
 The SKALE Network is an open source project with many contributors including SKALE Labs, Inc.

 SKALE Network Primer